How to Set Up Chrome Browser in Kiosk Mode on Android Devices

 Step 3: Allow apps

 Select Scalefusion for kiosk mode configuration.
 Choose apps to be allowed on the Android device.
 Here, we will only select the Google Chrome app.
-Click on next to save settings.
+Click on Next to save settings.

-chrome android kiosk mode
+chrome kiosk mode on android

-Step 4: Select websites to be allowed on the Android chrome kiosk mode device
+Step 4: Select websites to be allowed on the Android Chrome kiosk mode device

-Admin can now select the list of websites to be allowed on the Android kiosk device.
+Admins can now select the list of websites to be allowed on the Android kiosk device.
 You can only select from the websites that are whitelisted previously.
 You can choose one or multiple websites to be allowed.

 android browser kiosk mode